How to Design a Hotel Restaurant 34 Floors Up

 What senses are engaged in the dining experience?
 The food satisfies customers’ tastes while the views engage their visual senses.
 To make eating at the Bourbon Skybar a more immersive experience, the design team included the option to open the restaurant walls.
 On nice days employees can open the glass wall so diners can experience an open-air meal from 34 floors up.
 Being so high in an open-air setting brings fresh air and excitement—maybe even a thrill—to the meal.
 The result is a more memorable visit and one worth returning to again and again.

-For a large opening glass wall capable of segmented curves, the contractors turned to a single track sliding system.
+For a large opening glass wall capable of segmented curves, the contractors turned to a single track stacking system.
 The product category is capable of molding to the shape of a building’s exterior and still opening when desired.
 Each panel individually slides, allowing panels to stack out of the plain of the opening.

 The NanaWall HSW60 system protects the restaurant from rain at 34 stories up.